tenstorrent/tt-metal/models/demos/wormhole/mistral7b/README.md

 ### Run the demo

-Mistral-7B does not run fast prefill currently.
-It does prefill via sequential decoding.
+Mistral-7B runs fast prefill upto sequence lengths 4096.

-The largest context length supported is 4096 tokens.
+For decode, the largest context length supported is 1024 tokens currently.

 Mistral-7B is running on a single chip.
 If you are running on a T3000 please set the following: `export WH_ARCH_YAML=wormhole_b0_80_arch_eth_dispatch.yaml`